patrickgold/compose-tooltip/README.md

 - `margin`: The margin of this tooltip.
 Defaults to 8dp on all edges.
 - `padding`: The padding of the tooltip.
 Defaults to 16dp horizontally and 6.5dp vertically.
 - `shape`: The shape of the tooltip.
 Defaults to Material 3 `shape.corner.extra-small`.
+- `enabled`: If this tooltip is enabled and showing on long-press.
+Defaults to true.
 - `windowResolver`: The window resolver, which is responsible for retrieving the local window.
 The default implementation supports both [Activity] and [InputMethodService] contexts.
 If a custom provider is passed, it must not return null.

 **_Composable signature:_**